Training courses connected with acquiring Luxembourgish nationality

 Consult the training courses in Luxembourgish published on the portal.

-On application and against production of supporting documents, the State may reimburse candidates, subject to the conditions and ceiling set out in a Grand-Ducal Regulation, for the cost of registration for the examination to assess their level of competence in Luxembourgish and Luxembourgish language classes.
+On application and against production of supporting documents, the State may reimburse candidates, subject to the conditions and ceiling set out in a Grand-Ducal Regulation, for the cost of registration for the examination to assess their level of competence in Luxembourgish.

-Certificate attesting attendance at the 24 hours of classes in Luxembourgish
+Certificate attesting attendance at 24 hours of classes in Luxembourgish

 The certificate will be returned bearing a stamp attesting attendance at a Luxembourgish language class that meets the conditions laid down in Article 28 of the Luxembourg Nationality Law of 8 March 2017.

 The procedure for a person holding an INL certificate is the same, except that the application should be sent to the INL.